Cuberto/cb-tabbar/README.md

 ## Example

-To run the example project, clone the repo, and run `ExampleApp`  scheme from FlashyTabBar.xcodeproj
+To run the example project, clone the repo, and run `ExampleApp`  scheme from CBTabBar.xcodeproj

 ## Requirements